CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 ## Description

 `CsabaDu.DynamicTestData.NUnit` framework provides a set of utilities for dynamically generating and managing test data, particularly in NUnit.
-It simplifies the process of creating parameterized tests by offering a flexible and extensible way to define test cases with various arguments, expected results, and exceptions, based on `CsabaDu.DynamicTestData`features.
+It simplifies the process of creating parameterized tests by offering a flexible and extensible way to define test cases with various arguments, expected results, and exceptions, based on `CsabaDu.DynamicTestData`features and the `TestCaseData` type of NUnit.

 ## Features

 1. **Inherited `CsabaDu.DynamicTestData` Features**:
   - Complete functionality of the `CsabaDu.DynamicTestData` framework is available as dependency.

-2. **`TestCaseData` Type Creation**:
+2. **`TestCaseData` Type Support**:
   - The generic `TestData` record of `CsabaDu.DynamicTestData` framework and its derived types (`TestDataReturns`, `TestDataThrows`) which support up to nine arguments (`T1` to `T9`) are used for `TestCaseData` instances creation at runtime.

 3. **`TestCaseData` Features Support**: